 Relevancy Testing of Items:

-Relevance refers to the extent to which test items effectively measure the intended knowledge domain, ensuring their suitability and significance in line with the test’s objectives.
-The set of 155 statements were submitted to 30 subject matter experts via personal communication.
-These experts included scientists and researchers from ICAR institutes, SAUs, and other relevant research institutions.
+Relevance refers to the extent to which test items effectively measure the intended knowledge domain, ensuring their suitability and significance in accordance with the test’s objectives.
+The set of 155 statements was submitted to 30 subject matter experts via personal communication.
+These experts included scientists and researchers from ICAR institutes, SAUs, and other relevant research institutions in India.
 They rated each item as ‘most relevant,’ ‘relevant,’ or ‘not relevant,’ assigning scores of 3, 2, and 1, respectively (Subrahmanyeswari and Chander, 2008).
-Based on their feedback, three metrics were computed for each item: Relevancy Weightage (RW), Relevancy Percentage (RP) and Mean Relevancy Score (MRS), using the formulas below:
+Based on their feedback, three metrics were computed for each item: Relevancy Weightage (RW), Relevancy Percentage (RP), and Mean Relevancy Score (MRS), using the following formulas:

 RW=MR×3+R×2+LR×1Maximum Possible Score